What is a Bill of Lading?

-What is Bill of Lading (BOL)?
-A legal document issued by a carrier to acknowledge receipt of goods for shipment and specify the terms of carriage.
+A Bill of Lading is a legal document issued by a carrier to acknowledge receipt of goods for shipment and specify the terms of carriage.

-Explanation: A Bill of Lading (BOL) is a legal document issued by a carrier to acknowledge receipt of goods for shipment and to specify the terms of carriage.
-It serves as a contract between the shipper and the carrier and as a receipt of the goods being transported.
-The BOL is a critical document in the shipping and logistics industry, ensuring that both parties understand and agree to the terms and conditions of the shipment.
+Bill of Lading means a legal document issued by a carrier that acknowledges receipt of goods for shipment and sets forth the terms and conditions of carriage.
+Bill of Lading serves as a contract between the shipper and the carrier and as a receipt of the goods being transported.
+The BOL (Bill of Lading) is a critical document in the shipping and logistics industry, ensuring that both parties understand and agree to the terms and conditions of the shipment.

 • Shipper and Consignee Details: Names and addresses of the shipper (sender) and the consignee (receiver).